-Sometimes theatre can stage a cathartic gloves-off ding-dong about hot button subjects that we barely dare talk about in the real world.
+Sometimes theatre can stage a cathartic, gloves-off ding-dong about hot button subjects that we barely dare talk about in the real world.

-Across the country, friendships have fractured over what has, and hasn't been said post October 7th - while public discourse ranges from the viciously antisemitic to the silenced.
+Across the country, friendships have fractured over what has, and hasn't been said post October 7 - while public discourse ranges from the viciously antisemitic to the silenced.

 "Don't mention the war," warns wealthy secular American Debbie (Caroline Catz) before the arrival of her estranged schoolfriend, now an ultra-Orthodox Jew living in Jerusalem.

-Yet within seconds of Shoshana and Yerucham's arrival, waspish husband Phil (Joshua Malina) has "gone there," in a play that's wittily broken up into boxing-like rounds MC-ed by sardonic stoner son Trevor.
-(Gabriel Howell)
+Yet within seconds of Shoshana and Yerucham's arrival, waspish husband Phil (Joshua Malina) has "gone there," in a play that's wittily broken up into boxing-like rounds MC-ed by sardonic stoner son Trevor (Gabriel Howell).

-These comedy of manners usually start with canapes and niceties, but on Anna Fleischle's status-conscious minimalist kitchen set, the tension opens at 7 and cranks up from there, as the quartet get into the weeds - and Trevor's weed stash - on religion, history, marriage, the Holocaust and dead Palestinians.
+These comedies of manners usually start with canapes and niceties, but on Anna Fleischle's status-conscious minimalist kitchen set, the tension opens at 7 and cranks up from there, as the quartet get into the weeds - and Trevor's weed stash - on religion, history, marriage, the Holocaust and dead Palestinians.

 All the performances are terrific - Englander is even-handed in assigning flaws and flashes of humour and humanity in this messy Jewish identity crisis.

-Dorothea Myer-Bennett's Shoshana is no doormat and the Israelis make a case for a loving marriage bounded by religious principles, while articulating the troubled history of Jewish experience in the Middle East.
+Dorothea Myer-Bennett's Shoshana is no doormat and the Israelis make a case for a loving marriage bounded by religious principles, while articulating the troubled history of the Jewish experience in the Middle East.

-Religion has brought conflict though' - a painful estrangement from a daughter who married out.
+Religion has brought conflict though - a painful estrangement from a daughter who married out.

 While the Floridans are furious that Israeli actions have taken the moral low ground and brought antisemitism to their door, Deborah's angst-ridden nostalgia for her Orthodox upbringing, and Trevor's raging climate anxiety and 'what's the point?' attitude hint at yearning for identity and meaning.